Planning permission for a new cafe as given by the DMBC Planning Committee on Tuesday 4th February 2020.

 Q: Is this just a new cafe then?

 A: Not at all.
 The development will see new park toilets within the cafe building.
-There will be a new car park where the derelict council depot is on Barnby Dun Road and the current toilet block will be converted into a storage facility for the Friends of Sandall Park (FoSP) and the council.
+There will be a new car park where the derelict council depot is on Barnby Dun Road and the current toilet block will be converted into a ‘Changing Place’ for our diabled visitors plus storage facilities for the Friends of Sandall Park (FoSP) and the council.
 This will assist FoSP with the running of events and the general upkeep of the park.

 Q: When will these things be completed?

 A: Planning permission was granted on February 4th 2020 but there are several conditions that have to be met before building can commence.
 We expect building to commence this year (in 2020)